mapbender/mapbender-documentation/en/functions/search/search_router.rst

                   required: false      # HTML5, required attributes
                   label: Name          # custom label, otherwise field name used
                   attr:                # HTML5, required attributes
-                      data-autocomplete: on           # attribut, to activate auto complete
+                      data-autocomplete: on           # attribute to activate autocomplete
-                      data-autocomplete-distinct: on  # attribut, to activate distinct auto complete
+                      data-autocomplete-distinct: on  # attribute to activate distinct autocomplete
-                      data-autocomplete-using: type   # auto complete, list of input fields (with comma seperated), WHERE input
+                      data-autocomplete-using: type   # autocomplete, list of input fields (with comma seperated), WHERE input
-              compare: ilike           # see 'comparison mode' on top of page
+              compare: ilike           # see section 'comparison mode' on this page
           type:
               type: choice
               options: